 In addition to a wealth of experience in mediation and employment-based dispute resolution systems, Ms. Perry holds a Master of Science in Conflict Analysis and Resolution (Honors) from George Mason University in Fairfax, Virginia.
 Her advanced post-graduate studies include Mediation and Advanced Mediation of Complex Disputes from Harvard Law's Program on Negotiation, Cambridge, MA.

-As a Parent Educator, Ms. Perry is certified as a Positive Discipline educator and committed to serving the "best interest of the child".
-She holds a professional certificate in Education Policy and Program Evaluation from Georgetown University and designed the first trauma-informed Parent Education & Coaching curriculum for use in the Commonwealth of Virginia's Family and Domestic Relations court improvement program (CIP).
+Ms. Perry is a parent education provider in the Virginia Judicial System.
+She is certified in Positive Discipline parenting, and committed to serving the "best interest of the child".
+She holds a professional certificate in Education Policy and Program Evaluation from Georgetown University, and Trauma-Informed Jurisprudence from the Association of Family and Conciliation Courts.

-In addition to applying her education toward policy improvement, Ms. Perry has patents pending at the United States Patent and Trademark Office for educational games designed to improve family relationships and child living standards.
+In addition to applying her education to address the role of trauma in the judicial system, Ms. Perry's patent-pending educational game seeks to improve family relationships and living standards for U.S. children.
 She previously served Virginia Beach as a court-appointed special advocate (CASA) for abused and neglected children and currently serves as a Title IX advocate for minority and socio-economically disadvantaged children and families in Newport News, Norfolk, and Virginia Beach, VA.